gordianknotC/nxp_note/aqueduct/Codecs.md

   }
 }
 ```
+> 📘 Further explanation
+> 1. final transformer = MimeMultipartTransformer ....
+>

 ## Processing MIME multipart media types  [#](https://pub.dartlang.org/packages/mime#processing-mime-multipart-media-types)

 The class  **`MimeMultipartTransformer`**  is used to process a  **`Stream`**  of bytes encoded using a **MIME multipart media types encoding**.
 The transformer provides a new  `Stream`  of  `MimeMultipart`  objects each of which have the headers and the content of each part.
 The content of a part is provided as a stream of bytes.

-> 上述 The transformer provides a new  `Stream` .... and the content of each part. 指的是multipart header 中每個被boundary分割的區塊
+> 📘 上述 The transformer provides a new  `Stream` .... and the content of each part. 指的是multipart header 中每個被boundary分割的區塊

 Below is an example showing how to process an HTTP request and print the length of the content of each part.
 ```dart